keolo/keolo-com/content/about.md

     </div>
     <div class="testimonial-slide">
       <blockquote>
         <p>"I collaborated with Keolo for a year at a FinTech startup; he led the Tech team and I led Product.
 We met every day.
 Keolo applies a fresh, can-do approach to every potential project.
-He leads his team in a way that gives each person room to grow and contribute their best to a project.
-Together, we built a repeatable delivery model based on weekly releases that was very successful.
+He leads his team in a way that gives each person room to grow and contribute their best to a project.</p>
+	<p>Together, we built a repeatable delivery model based on weekly releases that was very successful.
 Keolo will be a great fit to lead a Technology team and increase your speed of delivery!"</p>
         <p><strong>— Head of Product; Jeff E., FinTech, Series A</strong></p>
       </blockquote>
     </div>
     <div class="testimonial-slide">
       <blockquote>
         <p>"We have worked with Keolo for a long time.
 You can depend on the quality work that he does.
-When you work with Keolo, you are also getting the benefit of a developer with an eye for design.
-We enjoy working with him and will continue to do so.
+When you work with Keolo, you are also getting the benefit of a developer with an eye for design.</p>
+	<p>We enjoy working with him and will continue to do so.
 He is reliable and trustworthy."</p>
         <p><strong>— VP, Board of Directors; Holly H., Charter School</strong></p>
       </blockquote>
     </div>
     <div class="testimonial-slide">
       <blockquote>
         <p>"Keolo surpassed my expectations.
 I interviewed four web development firms, and am very glad I chose to go with him.
 Keolo's product was creative, has great functionality, and looks amazing.
-He understood our needs and our vision, and was very good about staying on-budget and on-time.
-I will definitely use him and his team for my future development needs, and would recommend Keolo to anyone."</p>
+He understood our needs and our vision, and was very good about staying on-budget and on-time.</p>
+	<p>I will definitely use him and his team for my future development needs, and would recommend Keolo to anyone."</p>
         <p><strong>— Partner; Gary M., Premier Business Law Firm</strong></p>
       </blockquote>
     </div>